1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 1934 New water tower near Ashlawn Road brought into use.

-Post Office relocates to a new building in North Street on 5th March.
+The Albert Street Head Post Office and the Murray Road sorting office relocate to a new building in North Street on 5th March.

-Church Street, Whitehall Road and part of Clifton Road were lighted by electric (mercury vapour) lamps.
+Church Street, Whitehall Road & part of Clifton Road were lighted by electric (mercury vapour) lamps.

-1936 The first pedestrian crossings in Rugby with "Belisha Beacons" were installed in Church Street and Market Place.
+1936 The first two pedestrian crossings in Rugby with ‘Belisha Beacons’ were installed in Church Street and Market Place.

 1937 Council Offices move from Benn Buildings to The Lawn in Newbold Road.